Search for a target within a file

 If you want to quickly replace the target of your search in the whole file, press Ctrl+Shift+Alt+J and type a new string.

-You can narrow your search when you select the Words, Match case checkboxes on the search pane, or click the filter icon to select a scope for your search.
+You can narrow your search when you click , in the search field, or click to select a scope for your search.

 Press Ctrl+F7 to see usages of any element in the opened file.